LLNL/axom/src/components/lumberjack/docs/sphinx/combiner_class.rst

 ==============

 The Combiner class is an abstract base class that defines the interface for all Combiner classes.
-Concrete instance need to inherit from this class and implement these functions to be used when Message classes are combined by the Lumberjack class.
+Concrete instances need to inherit from this class and implement these functions to be used when Message classes are combined by the Lumberjack class.